 After having cased the home and store the previous day, the robbery began just after midnight.
-Their usual modus operandi of chloroforming their victims to render them unconscious failed when Mrs. Kahney was startled from her sleep, waking her husband.
-As he began to respond to the situation, he was shot and killed.
+Their usual modus operandi of chloroforming their victims to render them unconscious failed when Mrs. Sarah Kahney was startled from her sleep, waking her husband.
+As he began to respond to the situation, the 50-year old Kahney was shot and killed.

 The gang then fled to the North Side.
 Acting on information provided by informants, the police tracked them to 32 Fulton St.

-When police sought to arrest the three assailants, a gun battle broke out and highly regarded Pittsburgh Police Officer Patrick E. Fitzgerald was shot and killed.
+When police sought to arrest the three assailants, a gun battle broke out and highly regarded Pittsburgh Police Officer Patrick E. Fitzgerald, a 45-year old Canadian-born detective, was shot and killed.
 The three men were arrested at the scene.
 All of this transpired in a single day.